fubzee/W12HW-EMPLOYEES-DBMS/README.md

 ## Testing

 There no test scripts.
-All functional testing has been completed and SQL queries are working (please refer to the links above to see tha application functioning)
+All functional testing has been completed and SQL queries are working (please refer to the links above to see the application functioning)

 ## Git Profile  :link: